-During the year ended December 31, 2018, we generated approximately 63% of our revenue from our Canadian operations.
+During the year ended December 31, 2019, we generated approximately 62% of our revenue from our Canadian operations.
 We are Canada's largest provider of hospitality services for people working in remote locations.
 We provide our services through our lodges and mobile assets and at customer-owned locations.
-Our hospitality services support workforces in the Canadian oil sands and in a variety of oil and natural gas drilling, mining and related natural resource applications, as well as disaster relief efforts.
+Our hospitality services support workforces in the Canadian LNG and oil sands markets and in a variety of oil and natural gas drilling, mining and related natural resource applications.